Hawksama/api_users/README.md

 Because this plugin was focused mainly on the backend, the frontend user table has been created dynamically using jQuery DataTables (assets provided).
 No external CSS code has been written because I do not see the point of doing this, looks decent.
 The details container is added using AJAX.

-## Automated Tests
-An automated test has been made and using PHPUnit and testing the constructor from carabus.php.
-1 test, 1 assertion.

-## Settings
-Under admin, under the menu, you can find the plugin name (Carabus).

 ## Requirements

 * PHP 7.3+
 * PHPUNIT 7
 * Wordpress 5.2+

+## Install
+Go to the plugin folder located in wp-content and open the terminal.
+Type this commands:
+1. mkdir carabus
+2. cd carabus/
+3. git init
+4. git remote add origin https://github.com/Hawksama/api_users.git
+5. git fetch --all
+6. composer update
+Finish.

+## Settings
+Under admin, under the menu, you can find the plugin name (Carabus).

+## Automated Tests
+An automated test has been made and using PHPUnit and testing the constructor from carabus.php.
+1 test, 1 assertion.

 ## License